 It may be the case that more than one monitoring body may need to be accredited if a cross-sector code applies to more than one category of data controllers and or representative organisation.
 In these circumstances, the code should clearly outline the accreditation requirements for each monitoring body and also state which data controllers each monitoring body will perform its functions on.

-Section 7 of the DPA 2018 defines a public authority for the purposes of the GDPR.
+Section 7 of the DPA 2018 defines a public authority for the purposes of the UK GDPR.

 It says that the following (and only the following) are ‘public authorities’:

 - a public authority as defined by the Freedom of Information Act 2000;

 - a Scottish public authority as defined by the Freedom of Information (Scotland) Act 2002; and

 - an authority or body specified or described by the Secretary of State in regulations.

 They are only public authorities for UK GDPR purposes when they are performing a task carried out in the public interest or in the exercise of official authority vested in them.